 RELATED: Have a toddler or a big kid?
 This is the BEST list of activities for kids.

-- Why preschool activities are important
+- Why hands-on activities are important

 - What kind of activities do preschoolers need?

-- Quick Tips for Preschool activities
+- Quick Tips for Preschool Activities

 - What are some fun activities for preschoolers?